Water Conservation

 Events

-Hundreds of fourth grade students, teachers and chaperones from elementary schools attend the festival.
+Hundreds of fourth grade students, teachers and chaperones from elementary schools attend the festival annually.
 Eager learners were greeted with a welcome packet that included a Water Festival Passport.
 The kids fill out the passports as they visited a variety of presentations at booths staffed by local organizations and agencies.
 Every booth provided fun, hands-on activities about different aspects of water resources.

 The kids had a blast while learning about water and the environment.